 A suspended fourth inversion refers to another method when playing four notes in a chord.
 This may sound hard at first but is relatively simple in practice.
-What the difference between a regular chord and a suspended chord is that the third note has been replaced by a perfect fourth.
+The difference between a regular chord and a suspended chord is that the third note has been replaced by a perfect fourth.

-An example is we would have the C key and then replace the E key with the perfect fourth F key, this creates the C, F, G chord.
+One example: We would have the C key and then replace the E key with the perfect fourth F key.
+This creates the C, F and G chord.

 The CADD4 is another example for when both the third and fourth are present.
 Play the C major with C (the root of this piano chord), E, F (the perfect fourth), and G (the perfect fifth).
 Alternatively, the minor chord CminADD4 as C Minor C, E♭, F, G.

 There are two reasons to learn a piano chord inversion: It’s a simple way to upgrade your sound.
 Piano chord inversions can simplify chord switching.

 Perfect practice makes perfect when learning chord inversions

 Practice the major chord triads first and move between the different chord inversions of each triad to get used to playing the various chords.
 This will help you in discovering how to learn piano chords, and you’ll be playing piano music with little to no issue once you get the hang of the patterns within each chord’s inversions.
 When you learn each chord, be sure to learn how to play the chords correctly and then practice at the minimum of thirty minutes a day.

 Ready to get started?
 Grab your copy of Jacques’ Free Workbook Today!